J3m3/thunk-ts/README.md

 ### Functions

 `$` prefix denotes `semi`.
-You can call $-prefixed util functions with primitive values which are not wrapped in `Thunk`.
+You can call $-prefixed util functions with primitive values which are not wrapped in `Thunk`. $-prefiexed functions also return values directly unless they return LazyList.
 For instance:

 ```ts
 import { toThunk } from "ts-thunk";